Noctem/Monocle/README.md

   * Optionally run the live map interface and reporting system: `python3 web.py`

-**Note**: Pokeminer works with Python 3.5 or later only.
+**Note**: Monocle works with Python 3.5 or later only.
 Python 2.7 is **not supported** and is not compatible at all since I moved from threads to coroutines.
 Seriously, it's 2016, Python 2.7 hasn't been developed for 6 years, why don't you upgrade already?

 Note that if you want more than 10 workers simultaneously running, SQLite is likely not the best choice.
 I personally use and recommend PostgreSQL, but MySQL and SQLite should also work.